What is the purpose of the Missouri Innovation Academy?

 Are grades or credit given?

 Neither grades nor credit are given; however, all students successfully completing the program receive a special certificate of commendation.
 College applications often provide students with an opportunity to explain their participation in special programs such as the Missouri Innovation Academy.
-All participants who succesfully complete the three-week academy Academy will be awarded three hours of college credit towards Missouri State University.
+All participants who successfully complete the three-week academy Academy will be awarded three hours of college credit towards Missouri State University.

 What is the cost to students?